mauritssilvis/challenges/java/executable_jar_maven/README.md

 ### 1.2 Maven

-In the project object model file of the current project, [pom.xml](pom.xml), the Maven JAR plugin is configured as
+To ensure that the JAR created by Maven is executable, the project object model file of the current project [pom.xml](pom.xml), contains the following configuration for the Maven JAR plugin:

 ```xml
 <project>